UmaRamanathan-DA/portfolio/README.md

 # 🌐 Personal Portfolio

 Welcome to my portfolio!
-This repository showcases a collection of my projects, highlighting my work in data analysis, web development, and emerging technologies like Generative AI.
+This repository showcases a collection of my projects, highlighting my work in data analysis, web development, machine learning and emerging technologies like Generative AI.

 Each project includes a brief description and a link to view or explore the work in detail.